Eun Soo-mi: Political career

-Member of National Assembly (2012-2016)
+Member of National Assembly (2012–2016)

 Originally, Eun was not intended to be a politician.
 The first time when requested by Democratic Unionist Party (DUP), she faced her family's objections.
 After a long thought, she finally decided to join politics in order to "achieve her dream".
 Then, she ran 3rd in the DUP list for the legislative election in 2012, and won the seat.

 On 24 February 2016, she gained nationwide attentions after a speech for 10 hours and 18 minutes against the Anti-Terrorist Act, made it as the longest in South Korean history, where the former record was made by Park Han-sang (10 hours and 15 minutes).

 In the 2016 election, Eun ran for the Seongnam Jungwon District.
 She originally intended to run for this constituency during the by-election in last year, but lost to Jung Hwan-seok at preselection.
 After Jung was defeated by Shin Sang-jin of Saenuri Party (then Liberty Korea Party), Eun could be selected as the candidate in this time.
 Nevertheless, after Jung was selected as the candidate of People's Party, Eun also lost to Shin.
-She subsequently accepted the result, but mentioned that she would continue her acivities.
+She subsequently accepted the result, but mentioned that she would continue her activities.